FranciscoKnebel/BuscaLogo/README.md

 # BuscaLogo
-Twitter search and data analyzing
+Twitter search and data analyzing.\n
 Uses Tweetinvi in c# to communicate use the Twitter API.